Trees and hedges are a beneficial and important part of our landscape, in both town and country, and it is vital to protect them.

 You must give six weeks notice if you intend to carry out work on trees in a conservation area.
 If we consider that your works are not acceptable and we decide not to accept the notice, we must then serve a provisional TPO.

-Please note that felling of trees which are not subject to a TPO may still require a Felling License from the Forestry Commission (opens in new window), failure to fell under a proper license is an offence subject to a penalty.
-Visit the GOV web site for Government advice on works to trees not covered by a TPO (opens in new window).
+Please note that felling of trees which are not subject to a TPO may still require a Felling Licence from the Forestry Commission (opens in new window), failure to fell under a proper licence is an offence subject to a penalty.
+Visit the GOV website for Government advice on works to trees not covered by a TPO (opens in new window).

 Please include reasons for and details of the proposed works as part of your submission.

 Advice on tree works